Kindred (novel): The Fall

-At the Weylin plantation, Rufus's mother Margaret fusses about her son's well-being and, jealous of the attention Rufus shows Dana, sends the young woman to the cookhouse.
-There, Dana meets two house slaves: Sarah, the cook; and Carrie, her mute daughter.
-Unsure as to what their next act should be, Kevin accepts Weylin's offer to become Rufus's tutor.
+At the Weylin plantation, Rufus's mother, Margaret, fusses about her son's well-being and, jealous of the attention he shows Dana, sends her to the cookhouse where she meets two house slaves: Sarah, the cook; and Carrie, her mute daughter.
+With Dana and Kevin uncertain about what they should do, Kevin accepts Weylin's offer to become Rufus's tutor.
 Kevin and Dana stay on the plantation for several weeks.
-They observe the relentless cruelty and torture that Weylin, Margaret, and the spoiled Rufus use against the slaves.
-They are sadistic and evil, they feel entitled to treat the slaves as property.
-Weylin catches Dana reading and whips her mercilessly.
-The dizziness overcomes her before Kevin can reach her and she travels back to 1976 alone.
+They observe the relentless cruelty and torture that Weylin, his wife, and the spoiled Rufus use against the slaves because they feel entitled to treat the slaves as property.
+Weylin catches Dana teaching Nigel, a slave boy, how to read and whips her.
+The dizziness overcomes her before Kevin can reach her, and she travels back to 1976 alone.